About the IBLA

 - Scheduling dates are discussed

-- The 2023 IBLA Coaches Convention will be hosted at the College of DuPage on February 26th, 2023.
+- The 2024 IBLA Coaches Convention will be hosted on February 25th, 2024.
+Location to be announced soon!

 - Partnering with USA Lacrosse, the convention includes demonstrations, classroom whiteboard sessions, and program support workshops.

 - The IBLA is committed to growing the sport throughout the state of Illinois.

 - The IBLA can assist in growing participation in local programs via guest appearances at pre-season clinics, P.E. classes, or other lacrosse-related activities.